Misses sizes XS-3XL

 This is Edwardian charm at its best.
-A composite of several originals, this gown captures the essential elements of Edwardian charm - the high neck, puffed sleeves, nipped-in waist, a sumptuously full sweep of skirt, and as much lacy detail as the eye can behold.
+A composite of several originals, the sewing pattern for this gown captures the essential elements of Edwardian charm - the high neck, puffed sleeves, nipped-in waist, a sumptuously full sweep of skirt, and as much lacy detail as the eye can behold.

 All Views feature bodice and hip yokes that descend into long panels in the front that end at waist and hem.
 The bodice fullness is softly gathered into the yokes and a full circle skirt falls from the hip.
 The sleeves, while full and puffed at the cap, are snug-filling below the elbow.
 The center-back opening may be fastened with hooks and eyes, buttons, or a zipper.

 View A is the simple antique design which provides smart contemporary styling.
 It is unembellished, has a stand-up collar and modern mid-calf hem length.

 View B features lace insertion.
 (Techniques given in Authentic Detailing inside pattern).
 The collar is made entirely of lace.
 A deep flounce creates a floor-length hem, and yards and yards of easy-to-sew lace insertion on yokes, sleeves, and skirt are perfect for bride and bridesmaid alike, as well as afternoon tea gowns.

 View C is the piece de la resistance, with all the features of View B, plus additional lace insertion on sleeves, skirt, and flounce.
 The crowning touch is another technique given in Authentic Detailing inside pattern - a myriad of tiny pin tucks on bodice and hip yokes.
 A lovely twelve-inch train completes the gown.
 The great variety of fine detail makes this a gown worthy of heirloom status, yet is entirely machine-sewn.